-The kernel also have its share of feature, when used with a compatible frontend it allows for:
+The kernel also has its share of features.
+When used with a compatible frontend, it allows:

-This documentation will walk through most of the features of the IPython command line and kernel, as well as describe the internals mechanisms in order to improve your Python workflow.
+This documentation will walk you through most of the features of the IPython command line and kernel, as well as describe the internal mechanisms in order to improve your Python workflow.

-You can always find the table of content for this documentation in the left sidebar, allowing you to come back on previous section if needed, or skip ahead.
+You can find the table of content for this documentation in the left sidebar, allowing you to come back to previous sections or skip ahead, if needed.